roliveira81/CI-MS4-T4H-Portal/README.md

   - As an anonymous user, I want to check the upcoming concert dates quickly browsing by band tour calendar;
   - As an anonymous user, I want to find the band other social media, so that I can following them;
   - As an anonymous user, I want to see videos and photos and check their live performances;
-  - As an anonymous user, I want to check the personalized merchandising item and their prices, so that I can make an order and support the band;
+  - As an anonymous user, I want to check the merchandising items and their prices, so that I can make an order and support the band;
   - As an anonymous user, I want to access contact details, so that I can get in touch to book the band;
   - As an anonymous user, I want to register for a user profile account by email and password and store details of orders history;